ktamas77/geocode/README.md

 Geocoding Service

 ### Quick Start
+Before start, please configure the services you'd like to use in the `services/geocoding-services.yml` file by adding your api keys.

 The application runs in docker, to start, type:
 `./start.sh`

 The service will listen to all connections on localhost at standard port 80.
+Swagger will also start at localhost at port 8080 for testing.

 ### Endpoints
 There is one endpoint: